A Buad, to Cupid

 Then soon we both are off to college!

-Now leave we off our morning song sung spritely
+Now leave we off our morning song sung sprightly

 honoring our bow-bearing wee winged god,